 Members of this bulldog community prefer prevention over RX

-Sleep Apnea Health Concerns in Bulldogs
+Bulldog Sleep Apnea Health Concerns

-- ENERGY: Refuel their energy reserves
+➡️ ENERGY: refueling energy reserves

 Sleep deprivation and poor-quality sleep can have immediate and long-term consequences for your bulldog.

-- IMMUNE WEAKNESS: With less time for repairs and reinforcements, your bulldog becomes more susceptible to
+➡️ IMMUNE WEAKNESS: With less time for repairs and reinforcements, your bulldog becomes more susceptible to:

 - infections